"Bach & music from Out of the Blue” & “Into the Amazon”

 Emily pictured here with electric cello which is used for international touring

-In the video below Emily plays extracts of two pieces "Globalisation" and "Rain Man Sings" from her release "Out of the Blue & Into the Amazon" and demonstrates her use of modern sampling technology which she utilises while she is playing the 'cello and which enables her to create multi tracked pieces during her solo performance production.
+You'll hear her use of modern sampling technology which she utilises while she is playing the 'cello and which enables her to create multi tracked pieces during her solo performance production.

 As artist in residence for the Amercian Ubiquity University Wisdom School at Chartres Cathederal, France.
 'Prayer for the Rivers' is a recording of an improvised piece played during a live perfromance in the crypt of the cathederal.

 The video below is the premier of 'Bach, Burridge & Into the Amazon' at the Brazillian Embassy in London.
 In conjucntion with a photographic exhibition by Sue Cunningham.